angelicacavalheiro/MyWallet-backend/README.md

 ## Functionalities
 - SignIn and signUp with password and email validations;

-- Insert and list: fiancial events;
+- Insert and list: financial events;

 ## Installing